 As a wing moves forward, air is deflected up and over the top of the wing.
 This air has to travel much further than the air that is moving below the wing, therefore it has to travel much faster.

 According to bernoulli’s principle, faster flowing air exerts less pressure than the slower air beneath the wing.
 This pressure difference creates the upwards force of lift.

 A wing must also deflect air downwards, which can be achieved by changing the angle of attack.
 Air under the wing is deflected down, and by the Coandă effect, air above the wing is guided along its surface, and down also.
 Since the air is slowed and deflected by the wing, it pushes the wing up and back, creating lift and drag.
 This is in accordance with newton’s third law of motion.

 Thrust is the force created by the propeller pushing the paramotor along, this is controlled by the hand held throttle.
-Once airborne with trims set, speed remains constant; so more power means more lift, and less power means less lift, so you will descend.
+Once airborne with trimmers set, speed remains constant.
+So more power means more lift, and less power means less lift, so you will descend.

 Unfortunately, the design of a paramotor means there is a lot of drag.
 The cruising speed will be around 30 MPH for most wings.
 This can be increased by using a reflex wing with a trim system that we’ll get to later.

 You should also be aware of pitch and roll movements, which will occur as the wing is flying above you.
 Pitch is the movement of the wing forward or backwards, this will generally make the wing climb or descend.
 And roll, which is the movements side to side, which generally makes the wing bank, and turn left of right.